lin5462107/VirtualHuman/projects/musetalk/README.md

-# MusePose for Metax GPU Platform
+# MuseTalk for Metax GPU Platform

 ## About